 If you are finding it hard to take part in musical activities because of financial issues, there are a whole range of ways that you can get support as an individual.

 If the activity you are doing is in school (even if after school) then talk first with your teacher.
-Most schools will be able to provide support for pupils who are eligible for additional funding (such as Free School Meals).
+Most schools will be able to provide support for pupils who are eligible for additional funding (such as Free School Meals/Pupil Premium).
 Your school office will be able to assist you with this.

 If your (or your family’s) financial situation means you are finding it hard to take up an opportunity that would be available to other children, then you can apply for a bursary by completing our application form and returning it to email@example.com

 Here are some of the activities that you can apply for help with: